Natural Remedies for Anxiety While Breastfeeding

-In the postpartum period, a new mother obviously wants to do what is best for their baby and if they are breastfeeding they want to make sure that whatever they are placing in their body is safe.
-As therapists, we always advise our clients to talk to a health care professional or doctor to understand if their anxiety medication or antidepressants are suitable for their situation.
-We do however have plenty of natural solutions for anxiety that can also be used and which may be more suitable depending on your situation.
+In the postpartum period, a new mother obviously wants to do what is best for their baby and if they are breastfeeding they want to make sure that whatever they are placing in their body are deemed safe.
+As therapists, we always advise our clients to talk to a health care professional, doctor or naturopathic doctor to understand if their anxiety medication or antidepressants are suitable for their situation.
+We do however have plenty of natural alternative treatment solutions for anxiety that can also be used and which may be a better option depending on your situation.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.

 Our natural remedies for anxiety while breastfeeding are designed to offer an alternative choice to women who need support in this stressful period.
 When you have just given birth to a baby any treatment for anxiety symptoms needs to be safe for your baby as well as for yourself.

 All anti-anxiety medications such as selective serotonin reuptake inhibitors have side effects.
 In fact, all prescription medications are not without risk albeit in most cases very small.
 Whilst anxiety medication may be suitable in some circumstances it is not always the first choice for postpartum women especially if their problems are only mild to moderate.

 We like to help our clients by offering alternative and natural treatment ideas to help you when you are feeling anxious.
 It is worth pointing out that these can be used in conjunction with medication as well.